line/armeria/site/src/sphinx/advanced-spring-webflux-integration.rst

         }
     }

-Armeria-based `WebClient` is also provided to support the client-side, and :api:`ArmeriaClientConfigurator` is provided as well in order to customize the Armeria HTTP client.
-A user can define a bean of the type in the configuration as follows:
+Armeria can also be plugged as the underlying HTTP client for the Spring `WebClient`.
+To customize client settings for the Armeria HTTP client, simply define an :api:`ArmeriaClientConfigurator` bean in your configuration as follows:

 .. code-block:: java